dorcoh/blog/_posts/2021-02-01-multiple-treatment.md

 \end{aligned}
 $$

-When using Matching, it is common to limit the distance value between two close samples.
-When following this mechanism, we denote the maximal distance value as **Calipher**.
+When using Matching, it is common to limit the minimal distance value between two close samples.
+When following this mechanism, we denote the maximal distance value we allow as **Calipher**.
 Note that in this case some samples may have no match.
 In our trials we experiment with a few values of Calipher, and also without any limit (denoted as 'None' in the results section).

 A basic implementation for computing the ATE estimate with matching (without Calipher):